+1 (862) 222-0442 (EST)

 A Geologic History

-Long before Athens had walls or ships, the earth beneath Greece was already under great stress and pressure.
+Long before Athens had walls or ships, the earth beneath Greece was under great stress and pressure.

 For 50 million years, the African tectonic plate pressed northward, sliding beneath the Aegean, grinding stone against stone until solid rock cracked and melted under the stress.
 Deep within the earth, metals were loosened and carried upward by unseen currents.